 Incident Report Templates

-When Should it be Used?
+When Should It be Used?

-When an incident occurs
+When an incident takes place

 When there is a need for documentation

-Incident reports serve as an official record of incidents, capturing important details such as the date, time, location, description of the incident, individuals involved, and actions taken.
+These reports serve as an official record of incidents, capturing important details such as the date, time, location, description of the incident, individuals involved, and actions taken.
 As such, they provide documentation that can be used for various purposes, such as legal, regulatory, compliance, insurance, or internal record-keeping.

 When an investigation or analysis is required